elanrosen/MA-State-AP-Data-Analysis/README.md

 (At the time I couldn't figure out how to consistently convert school ID to High School Name) But if you are wondering, 350560 is Boston Latin and the next three are Hopkinton, Lexington, and Belmont

+### Future Plans

+Ideally, I go back and fix the code and add in some for loops and better pandas usuage.

+Beyond that, I have been musing about making a full on program that would allow one to via a GUI compare different years of performance of a selected school.

+I also would like to revisit some of the weighting methodology to better reward difficult scores and negate the benefits of easily obtained ones.